Franciscoborges2002/term/README.md

 ## Roadmap
 - [x] Simple base application.
 - [x] Add a option to list scripts
+- [x] Add a option to show scripts
 - [x] Add a option to delete scripts
-- [ ] Instaed of ussing "(double quotes) to the second parameter, can add the command without " as well
+- [ ] Instead of using "(double quotes) to the second parameter, can add the command without " as well
 - [ ] Can add folders into the terms.